MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile_observer.md

 ### OnPolicyChanged
 Called when the policy has changed for the engine with the given ID.

+### OnAddPolicyEngineStarting
+Called prior to engine creation to describe whether or not the policy engine's policy data must be fetched from the server or whether it can be created from locally cached data.

+Parameters:
+* **requiresPolicyFetch**: Describes whether engine data must be fetched via HTTP or if it will be loaded from cache

+This optional callback may be used by an application to be informed whether or not an AddEngineAsync operation will require an HTTP operation (with its associated delay) to complete.

 ### Observer
 _Not documented yet._